cryostatio/cryostatio.github.io/guides/_subsections/snapshot-a-recording.md

 ## [Snapshot a Recording](#snapshot-a-recording)
-Snapshotting an active recording produces a new recording in the target JVM named `snapshot-n`, where `n` is a natural number.
-This snapshot contains all of the JFR data that was present in the target JVM at the time that the snapshot was taken and is in the `STOPPED` state as soon as it is created (that is, the snapshot will never record any further information and is fixed in size).
-This is useful when you have an ongoing, continuous recording active in a target application and want to preserve the specific information at a given point in time.
-If the continuous source recording is configured with a maximum event age or maximum recording size then the need for snapshots is more apparent, since without snapshotting some older data will eventually be dropped from the source recording and lost.
+Snapshotting an application produces a new `Flight Recording` named `snapshot-n`, where `n` is a natural number.
+This `snapshot` contains all of the **JFR** data that was present in the <code>target</code> **JVM** at the time that the `snapshot` was taken and is in the `STOPPED` state as soon as it is created (that is, the` snapshot` will never record any further information and is fixed in size).
+This is useful when you have an ongoing, `Continuous Recording` active in a <code>target</code> application and want to preserve the specific information at a given point in time.
+If the `Continuous` source `Recording` is configured with a maximum event age or maximum recording size then the need for `snapshots` is more apparent, since without snapshotting, some older data will eventually be dropped and lost from the source `Recording`.
+It is also useful when you have multiple concurrent source `Recordings` running and want an easy way to capture the sum of all of their data at a given point in time.

 <ol>
   <li>